If You’re Being Held Hostage To The Past, It’s Time To Breathe

 Our amygdala holds memories of fear, trauma, and abuse.
 Some fears are learned en utero when you experienced your mother’s fear.

-Today, when you react, you do not respond to the person or situation you currently face.
-Instead, you react to an imaginary threat or assault on your safety.
+Today, when you are triggered, you aren’t responding to the person or situation you currently face.
+Instead, you react to an imaginary threat or perceived assault on your safety.

 This is especially true if you suffer from PTSD.

 The enemy holds us captive to fearful memories in the amygdala.
-As we react in fear or anger, we moved into the flesh in a way that dishonors ourself, others, and the Lord Jesus.
+Reacting in fear or anger, we move into the flesh.
+Triggered, we behave in a way that dishonors ourself, others, and the Lord Jesus.

 Just Breathe.
 There is hope.
 You can learn what triggers you.